Fairfield County DWI/DUI Attorneys

 While the law is becoming increasingly harsh for individuals charged with operating under the influence, the fact is that many people from all walks of life have faced DWI/DUI charges.
 The important thing is that you get a diligent and aggressive Stamford DWI/DUI lawyer on your side.

-The law firm of Koffsky & Felsen, LLC, serves Connecticut and New York, offering aggressive and thorough DWI/DUI representation.
+The drunk driving defense lawyers at Koffsky & Felsen, LLC, serve Connecticut and New York, offering aggressive and thorough DWI/DUI representation.
 With more than 35 combined years of experience, our attorneys do everything possible to get the best outcome in your alcohol-related offense.
 Contact us online or call our office at 203-327-1500 to schedule your free consultation.

 Two Separate Legal Processes After a DWI/DUI Arrest